deta/space-docs/src/content/docs/use/space-apps/actions.md

 ### Managing Schedules

 As a user, you can change a Scheduled Action's interval or disable a Scheduled Action entirely.
-To manage the Scheduled Actions of an app, open the App's Settings menu via the menu on that app's Tile on Canvas.
+To manage the Scheduled Actions of an app, open the App's Settings menu via the menu on that app's Tile on Horizon.

 <div style="display:flex; justify-content: center;"><img style="border-radius: 5px; width: 90%; max-width:300px;" src="/docs_assets/use/actions-1.png"/></div>